 Pre-train your body before the actual Trek

 Trek to the Everest Base Camp is a strenuous walk through the world-famous trail of the Khumbu region.
-Although the climb is no technical, and one doesn’t require any high-altitude walking experience, this trek seems quite easy.
-However, if you think this trek is going to be easy and don’t prepare for it than this trek is going to be a nightmare for you.
+Although the climb is not technical, and one doesn’t require any high-altitude walking experience, this trek seems quite easy.
+However, if you think this trek is going to be easy and don’t prepare for it then this trek is going to be a nightmare for you.

-Before beginning your actual trekking, it is best to have 3 – 4 months of training prior to your actual trekking day.
-Trekking to the Everest Base camp requires excellent strength, with high endurance capacity in order to complete the trek while enjoying it to the fullest.
-If you don’t well prepare your body to withstand the pressure of constant strain at high altitude, then the trek will be the worst nightmare, you will never one to remember.
-Moreover, you are also risking yours as well as other people's safety.
+Before beginning your actual trekking, it is best to have 3 – 4 months of training before your actual trekking day.
+Trekking to the Everest Base camp requires excellent strength, with high endurance capacity to complete the trek while enjoying it to the fullest.
+If you don’t well prepare your body to withstand the pressure of constant strain at high altitude, then the trek will be the worst nightmare, you will ever remember.
+Moreover, you are also risking your as well as other people's safety.
 So pre-training is most to enjoy your mount Everest base camp hiking to its fullest.

-All you need to do for preparing your training is to free 2 to 3 hours a day in the morning if possible as must of the trek starts early morning.
+All you need to do for preparing your training is to free 2 to 3 hours a day in the morning if possible as most of the trek starts early morning.
 You need to schedule your training and strengthen your lower body as much as possible.
-Try regime which could help you increase your stamina.
+Try a regime that could help you increase your stamina.
 You should focus on your strength training routine like pull-ups, sit-ups, and crunches which would help you strengthen your shoulders, leg muscles, back, and abdomen.

 During the actual trekking, it is better to go slow and steady.
 Going slowly ensures a successful and enjoyable trip.